-Pitching a high concept novel can be the key to skyrocketing to the top of agents’ slush piles, according to Angie Hodapp of Nelson Literary Agency.
-But what is (and isn’t) high concept fiction, and how do you go about pitching your high concept idea?
+Pitching a high concept novel can be the key to skyrocketing to the top of agents' slush piles.
+But what is (and isn't) high concept fiction, and how do you go about pitching your high concept idea?

 I had the pleasure of attending the Rocky Mountain Fiction Writers Conference a couple of weeks ago.
-Alongside old friends of WD like James Scott Bell (Don’t miss him at our Novel Writing Conference in California next month!) and authors I personally admire (A two-hour world-building workshop with Christopher Paolini?
-Be still my heart!) were dozens of literary agents, authors and editors who presented in-depth and engaging talks on everything you need to know about writing and publishing fiction.
+Alongside old friends of WD like James Scott Bell, and authors I personally admire (A two-hour world-building workshop with Christopher Paolini?
+Be still my heart!), were dozens of literary agents, authors and editors who presented in-depth and engaging talks on everything you need to know about writing and publishing fiction.

 One session that attracted me with particular magnetism—and then delivered magnificently—addressed "high concept" ideas and pitches, presented by Nelson Literary Agency's Angie Hodapp (@angiehodapp on Twitter).
 Here are a few of the things she covered.

 What Is (and Isn't) High Concept Fiction, and How Do You Pitch It?

 If you remember nothing else, remember this: "High concept is all about premise."

 Generally, we think of high concept as a Hollywood term, but high concept novels (and queries) tend to rise to the top of agents' slush piles because they offer something broadly applicable but totally new, or a totally new spin on a familiar model.

 Here's a breakdown of the contents of your average agent's slush pile, according to Angie: